 INFO

 Celeste Diaz Falzone (b.
-1998 in Dallas TX to Colombian mother and American Father) lives and works in Pawtucket RI.
-Her studio practice consists of 2 and 3D mixed media with a base in textiles.
-Celeste is self taught, and her work explores spirituality, psychology, philosophy, dreams, and memory.
+1998 in Dallas TX to Colombian mother and American Father) is an artist and writer based in Pawtucket RI.
+Her studio practice consists of 2 and 3D mixed media with a base in textiles and illustration.
+Celeste is self taught, and her work explores culture, spirituality, psychology, humanity, fashion, dreams, and memory.